-How Much is Your New Pet Really Going to Cost You?
+Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 Like the old song says, “How much is that doggy in the window?” as cute as potential pets might be, they don’t come without costs.
-The true cost of pets can be quite different to what you’re expecting.
+The true cost of owning a pet can be quite different to what you’re expecting.
 And while you might not want to think about how much that kitten or puppy will take out of your earnings over its lifetime, it’s a good idea to consider it before jumping into a purchase.

 Owning a pet dog or cat in Australia can be costly.
 Even though the price might not seem like much now, it can add up to quite a bit during the animal’s lifetime.
 So we’re here to help you prepare for the costs you’ll face if you decide to get an adorable new pet!